treker-mk/website/src/content/faq_en.md

   </details>

 <details>
-  <summary id=data-publish-time>When do you publish the data?
+  <summary id=data-publish-time>TBD When do you publish the data?
 Why are the dates on the visualizations different?
 </summary>

 Most data for the previous day is collected at 11:59 pm (tests, confirmed cases ...), and hospitalization data is mostly obtained by 9 am every day for all hospitals. **Our data is usually updated between 10.00 and 12.00.**